ReviewMyContract.aiReview My Contract

 The bond-waiver provision in the clause above eliminates the requirement to post security (typically 10-50% of the estimated harm to the defendant from a wrongly-issued injunction).
 This is a one-sided provision that disadvantages the receiving party — if an injunction is wrongly issued, the receiving party has no bond to look to for compensation during the injunction period.

 Liquidated Damages.
 Some NDAs specify predetermined damages amounts — "$100,000 per violation," "$500,000 per occurrence."
 Liquidated damages clauses are enforceable when they represent a reasonable pre-estimate of actual damages and are not punitive.
-Courts will void liquidated damages provisions that are disproportionate to likely actual harm.
-DTSA § 1836(b)(3)(C) allows exemplary damages (up to 2x actual damages) for willful and malicious misappropriation — this is the federal version of punitive damages for trade secret cases.
+Courts will void provisions that are disproportionate to likely actual harm.
+Where the DTSA's exemplary damages provision already provides for up to 2x actual damages, contractual liquidated damages provisions that stack additional pre-agreed penalties above actual harm are especially vulnerable to challenge.

 What to Do